 After your car accident, you hire a personal injury attorney to help with your case.
 If you don’t have health insurance, or don’t want to use it for accident-related treatment, your attorney can issue a Letter of Protection on your behalf.

 The LOP is sent directly to a medical provider who treats accident-related injuries (like a chiropractor, orthopedist, or physical therapist).
-It guarantees that the provider will be paid from your future settlement or award once the case concludes.
+It guarantees that the provider will be paid from your future settlement once the case is settled.

 🏥 Step 2: Doctor Accepts the LOP and Begins Treatment